ElIgibility Requirements

 Non-payment of Annual Maintenance Fee

-If your annual maintenance fee payment is not received within 30 days of the anniversary of the certification date, the certification is suspended.
-If payment is not received within 60 days, the certification is termed.
+If the annual maintenance fee is not received within 30 days of the certification anniversary date, the certification will be suspended.
+If payment is not received within 60 days, the certification will be terminated.

-If your annual maintenance fee and/or CPE requirements are not submitted within 30 days of your 3-year renewal date, the certification is suspended.
-If payment and/or CPEs are not received within 60 days, the certification is termed.
+At the end of the three-year certification term, if the required annual maintenance fee and/or Continuing Professional Education (CPE) credits are not submitted within 30 days of the renewal date, the certification will be suspended.
+If the outstanding requirements are not fulfilled within 60 days, the certification will be terminated.

 Comply with the Code of Ethics